GowthamK04/PlayListify/README.md

 To implement this, functionality was added that allows users to click on the playlist title and modify it directly.
 When a user clicks on the title, it becomes an editable text field where they can type a new name.
 Once the user finishes typing and clicks away or hits Enter, the updated name is saved and reflected in the displayed playlist title.

-This interactivity was managed through state in the root component, which tracked the current playlist name and passed the updated name down to the relevant child components.
+This interactivity was managed through the state in the root component, which tracked the current playlist name and passed the updated name down to the relevant child components.

 #### 8. Saving the Playlist to a User's Account

 In PlayListify, one of the key features implemented was the ability for users to export their custom playlist and save it directly to their Spotify account.
 This functionality was designed to let users finalize their playlist and reset it within the app after saving.

 To achieve this, a method was implemented that collects the necessary information, specifically focusing on the track's uri property, which Spotify uses to uniquely reference songs.
-The method builds an array of uris from the tracks in the playlist, preparing it for submission to the Spotify API.
+The method builds an array of URIs from the tracks in the playlist, preparing it for submission to the Spotify API.

 Although actual API interaction was deferred, mock data was used during development to test the feature.
 The method simulates saving the playlist by collecting the track URIs, resetting the playlist, and clearing the track list within the web app.
 This mock implementation ensured that the logic worked as expected, preparing the application for future integration with Spotify's services.

-#### 9. Obtaining a Spotify Acess Token
+#### 9. Obtaining a Spotify Access Token

 In PlayListify, a dedicated JavaScript module was created to handle the logic for obtaining and managing a user's Spotify access token, enabling the app to make requests to the Spotify API.